Caroline Cobb, Ph.D

 MS, Virginia Commonwealth University (2009)

-Dr. Cobb's program of research consists of several overlapping areas, including clinical laboratory evaluation of tobacco products, population patterns of tobacco use, and tobacco regulatory science.
+My program of research consists of several overlapping areas, including clinical laboratory evaluation of tobacco products, population patterns of tobacco use, and tobacco regulatory science.
 A primary focus has been investigating the influence of novel and/or alternative tobacco products, such as waterpipes, little cigars/cigarillos, and electronic cigarettes on individual and population health.
-Her past work involved applying clinical laboratory methods and survey-based analyses to understand the effects of waterpipe tobacco (hookah) smoking.
-Most recently, Dr. Cobb has focused on informing tobacco regulatory strategies concerning electronic cigarette advertising and the availability of electronic cigarette liquid flavors.
-She also has recently received funding to address the lack of information regarding cigar-related health effects among vulnerable populations.
+My past work involved applying clinical laboratory methods and survey-based analyses to understand the effects of waterpipe tobacco (hookah) smoking.
+Most recently, I have focused on informing tobacco regulatory strategies concerning electronic cigarette advertising and the availability of electronic cigarette liquid flavors.
+I also recently received funding to address the lack of information regarding cigar-related health effects among vulnerable populations.